prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 date:   2017-08-28 08:10:41 +0530
 categories: arrayfire cuda opencl ruby
 comments: true
+author: Prasun Anand
+banner: /images/banner.png
 ---

 GSoC 2017 is about to end.
 This post summarises my work during the course of summer.
+todo:
+I have been working on "Port NMatrix to JRuby" as my GSoC project.
+I am pleased to announce that **JRuby is ready for Nmatrix users**.

+NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
+By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object ( ruby objects ) data type.
+I have also worked on porting mixed-models gem to JRuby which heavily uses NMatrix at its core.

 # Application